 Inspired By Space, Born In Chicago

-It was a dark and stormy night...
-Karl was an avid homebrewer and craft beer enthusiast with a little dream of opening up his own brewery one day.
-After getting bitten hard by the craft beer bug, he dove headfirst into the pool full of alligators, piranhas and yeast that is homebrewing.
+How did a kid who barely graduated high school get here?
+After getting bitten hard by the craft beer bug around 2007, the adult version of that kid graduated from drinking too many crappy light beers to the world .
 His wife (at the time) was "skeptical" about his ability to craft a drinkable, much less GOOD, beer using that crusty old gumbo stock pot on their tiny kitchen stove.
 But then, lo and behold, she one day begrudgingly admitted that an IPA he fermented in a 5 gallon bucket tucked away in the back corner of a dark closet, behind the dusty dress shoes Karl never wore, with a wet t-shirt wrapped around it to keep it below room temperature, was "pretty okay."
 That beer was thus christened the India Pale Skeptic Ale in honor of having turned a Skeptic into a Believer (well, not exactly, but you get the drift).
 It was official, the idea if not yet the company, Skeptic Brewing Co. was born.

-Short answer, yes.
-Yes, it would.
-But making whiskey, much less gin and vodka, from craft beer would take some super specialized, custom equipment.
+Yes.
+Yes, it did.
+But distilling whiskey from craft beer under vacuum would take some tinkering and engineering to build and perfect the necessary equipment.
 And there was more yet to learn, so it was time to go to school...
-Lots of studying, book and online learnin', a few explosions here and there, and countless f--kups later, Karl was hooked on cold vacuum distillation.
+Lots of studying, books and online learnin', a few explosions here and there, and countless f--k-ups later, Karl was hooked on making booze.
 Being a ginthusiast, as it were, his favorite gin was (although now it's his SECOND favorite gin...)
 The Botanist, from Scotland.
 It was, and remains, a worthy adversary.
 But Karl wanted his gin to be second to none, and unique amongst the quickly ballooning crowd of gins coming on the market.
 He was semi-obsessed with mangoes in beers and in life, and was determined to bring that tropical vibe to what he thought should be a refreshing gin, suitable for any day you'd want to imagine that it's summer at the beach, except for during summer, which is when you wouldn't need to imagine it.
 Some 35 or 80 recipes later, Skeptic Gin was finalized.